 If you only have one phone jack and your telephone does not hang on the wall, follow the diagram below to connect your phone and DSL modem/router

-We will provide as many filters as you need for your phones and/or other devices that require a phone line, and we’ll even some extra ones just in case.
+We will provide as many filters as you need for your phones and/or other devices that require a phone line.
 Remember, the only device that does NOT require a filter is your DSL modem/router.
 Please call Tech Support at 888-321-0815 if you have any questions.